fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/handbook.md

 ## Overall course structure

-* Teaching time: Tuesdays 2-5pm – 1 hour lecture + 2 hours guided making and tutorials
+* Teaching time: 10am-1pm – 1 hour lecture + 2 hours guided making and tutorials
-* Lab access: Tuesdays 9am-1pm – Come into lab and work on your assignments (TBC subject to availble student helper resource)
+* Lab access: Tuesdays 2-5pm – Come into lab and work on your assignments (subject to availble student helper resource)
-* Rest of the week: Independent study
+* Rest of the week: Independent study (we are currently investigating the possibility of opening up the lab later in the week)

 ### Weekly topics
 Each week, we cover a new topic.